Maine to be well-represented at U.S. Olympic marathon trials

 A three-time Beach to Beacon champion in the Maine women’s category since she moved to Portland from the Midwest six years ago, Lilienthal, 37, is one of eight runners with connections to the state who plan to run in the trials Saturday.

-Joining her when the women start at 12:20 p.m. will be Sarah Mulcahy, 34, of Fort Kent and Amanda Allen Nurse, 32, a South Portland native who now lives in Boston.
+Joining her when the women start at 12:20 p.m. will be Sarah Mulcahy, 34, of Fort Kent and South Portland native Amanda Allen Nurse, 32, who now lives in Boston.
 Mulcahy qualified with a 2:44.35 in California in 2018.
-Nurse, a former lacrosse player at Waynflete and Bowdoin, ran 2:42:15 in Berlin, Germany in 2018.
+Nurse, a former lacrosse player at Waynflete School and Bowdoin College, ran 2:42:15 in Berlin, Germany, in 2018.

 Only two of the five men with Maine ties currently live in the state.
 Cape Elizabeth native Matt Rand, 28, recently moved back to Portland from New York City.
 Ryan Smith, 24, of Auburn is the 2018 Beach to Beacon Maine men’s champion.

 Three others qualified at the California International Marathon.
-Dan Vassallo, 34, is a former Colby College runner and the Maine Marathon course record-holder.
+Dan Vassallo, 34, is a former Colby College runner and holds the Maine Marathon course record.
 He qualified with 2:17:30 and lives in Peabody, Mass.

-Matt McClintock, 26, is a native of Athens who ran at Madison Area High School and Purdue University.
-He qualified with 2:18:03 and lives in Blowing Rock, North Carolina.
+Matt McClintock, 26, is a native of Athens who ran at Madison High and Purdue University.
+He qualified with 2:18:03 and lives in Blowing Rock, N.C.

 Henry Sterling, 28, is a native of South Freeport who ran at North Yarmouth Academy and Dartmouth College.
 He qualified with 2:18:50 and recently moved to Phoenix.